From $30K to $50K per Month: The 6-Month Team Integration Journey

 The Executive Summary

-B2B SaaS founders sitting around $30K MRR risk freezing growth and working 55–65 hour weeks by scaling their own workload; a 6-month team integration sequence turns the same business into a team-run, founder-light operation.
+Solo founders sitting around $30K/month risk freezing growth and working 55–65 hours by scaling their own workload instead of installing a 6-month team integration sequence.

-Who this is for: SaaS founders at $30K–$50K/month MRR who are still doing sales, onboarding, support, and product themselves, working 55–65 hours weekly with one contractor and no true operating team.
+Who this is for: Solo founders at $30K–$50K/month still doing sales, onboarding, support, and product themselves, working 55–65 hours weekly with one contractor and no real team.

-The $30K→$50K Problem: Pushing toward $50K MRR on a founder-only model demands 80+ hours of work, keeps churn around 4%, and traps the business at a plateau where every growth push costs sleep, health, and focus.
+The $30K→$50K Problem: Pushing toward $50K/month on a founder-only model demands 80+ hours weekly, keeps churn near 4%, and locks growth behind your personal capacity.

-What you’ll learn: How to run a Capacity Crisis Audit, use The Delegation Map, define and hire a Customer Success Manager and SDR, apply Quality Transfer, and install a 6-step Systems Sequence that makes the business team-operated.
+What you’ll learn: How to run a Capacity Crisis Audit, use The Delegation Map, hire a Customer Success Manager and SDR, apply Quality Transfer, and follow a 6-step Systems Sequence.

-What changes if you apply it: You move from solo-plus-contractor chaos at $30K and 60 hours to a documented, team-run operation around $50K MRR with 35-hour weeks, reliable customer outcomes, and an operating model that can pass an exit or investor test.
+What changes if you apply it: You move from solo-plus-contractor chaos at $30K and 60 hours to a documented, team-run model near $50K/month with 35-hour weeks and investor-ready reliability.

-Written by Nour Boustani for $30K–$50K-month SaaS founders who want a team-run, exit-ready company without 60-hour weeks and growth capped at their personal capacity.
+Written by Nour Boustani for $30K–$50K-month Solo founders who want a team-run, exit-ready company without 60-hour weeks and growth capped at their personal capacity.

-She handled everything: sales calls, customer onboarding, support tickets, product roadmap, bug fixes.
-She had one contractor (Marcus) managing campaign execution for customers.
-That was it.
+She carried every critical function—sales calls, onboarding, support tickets, product roadmap, bug fixes—while Marcus, her single contractor, handled campaign execution for customers.

 Sales and onboarding: 20 hours